mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 make you consider using Rust for your next high-peformant and type-safe Elixir module.

-In my opinion Rust and Elixir are a great match.
+In my opinion, Rust and Elixir are a great match.
 Rust offers amazing processing performance while Elixir and the BEAM are excellent at low latency connections and message passing.
 With Rustler you don't need to choose between one or another, but you could use both instead :) So don't hesitate and experiment,